SIDN/py-rpp/README.md

 # py-rpp

-**py-rpp** is a Python-based RPP to EPP adapter intended for RPP-EPP compatibility testing.
-It converts RPP (RESTful Provisioning Protocol) requests to EPP (Extensible Provisioning Protocol) requests, and transforms EPP responses back into RPP responses.
+**py-rpp** is a Python-based RPP (RESTful Provisioning Protocol) to EPP (Extensible Provisioning Protocol) adapter intended for RPP-EPP compatibility testing.
+It converts RPP requests to EPP requests, and transforms EPP responses back into RPP responses.
 This allows systems using RPP to communicate seamlessly with EPP-based registries.

+## How to Use

+You can run easily using Docker.
+Once running, you can use the RPP API by sending HTTP requests to the server (see the OpenAPI docs at `/docs`).
+**Note:**

+- The API requires HTTP Basic Auth to log in, use your EPP server credentials.
+- Configure the connection details for your backend EPP server in the `config.yaml` file before
+- The EPP server MUST have support for TLS connections, as the RPP server will always use TLS to connect to the EPP server.

 ## API Endpoints

-See the [OpenAPI documentation](http://localhost:8000/docs) for a complete list of available endpoints.
+See the [OpenAPI documentation](http://localhost:8000/docs) for a complete list of available endpoints, requires server running on localhost.

 ## OpenAPI JSON Schema

-See the [OpenAPI JSON schema](http://localhost:8000/openapi.json) for the API specification.
+See the [OpenAPI JSON schema](http://localhost:8000/openapi.json) for the API specification, requires server running on localhost.

 ## Running with Docker